Dolmades Recipe with Herbed Rice and Lemon

 To roll each dolma: Place a grape leaf shiny side down, stem toward you.
 Trim the stem.
 Place about 1 tablespoon of filling near the stem end.
 Fold the bottom of the leaf over the filling, then fold in both sides, and roll tightly toward the tip.

-Tip: Roll snugly but not too tight — the rice will expand as it cooks.
+Tip: Roll snugly but not too tight.
+The rice will expand as it cooks.
 Each dolma should be about the size of your thumb. -

 Arrange dolmades seam-side down in the pot in tight concentric circles.
 Stack layers if needed.